-$$f_i(x_1, \dots, x_s, y_1, \dots, y_t) = 0, \quad i = 1, \dots,$$ where f_i and g_j are polynomials.
-The exact optimal mixing problem is to find a solution to this system of polynomial equations and inequalities.
-Such a system is called an algebraic variety in the context of algebraic geometry.
-Thus, the exact solution is an element belonging to an algebraic variety.

-$g_j(x_1, \dots, x_s, y_1, \dots, y_t) \le 0, \quad j = 1, \dots,$
+$$\begin{split} &f_i(x_1, \dots, x_s, y_1, \dots, y_t) = 0, \quad i = 1, \dots, \\ &g_j(x_1, \dots, x_s, y_1, \dots, y_t) \leq 0, \quad j = 1, \dots, \end{split}$$

-For the case of (2, 3), this paper shows that the solution can be reduced to a solution of a univariate quintic equation, which can be solved radically.
-However, for the case of (3, 3), it is not even clear how to reduce the problem to a univariate equation.
+For the case of (2,3), this paper shows that the solution can be reduced to a solution of a univariate quintic equation, which can be solved radically.
+However, for the case of (3,3), it is not even clear how to reduce the problem to a univariate equation.
 This phenomenon is not unique in NE computation.
 For example, the exact NE of a 3-player game is also an algebraic variety, and it is still not clear how to solve it using a Turing machine [43].

 The difficulties in studying the exact optimal mixing problem or NE lie essentially in the real algebraic nature of the problem.
 In computability theory, the Blum-Shub-Smale machine [44], or BSS machine, is a model of computation intended to describe computations over the real numbers.
 Indeed, using the BSS machine, it is possible to solve the optimal mixing problem.
 However, the BSS machine surpasses the computability of the Turing machine, as it can represent uncountable sets, while the Turing machine can only represent countable sets.
 Thus, the exact optimal mixing problem is probably not computable by a Turing machine.

 6.2.
-Future Directions
+Future directions